Fix Major Windows 10 Problems By Doing a Repair Installation

-- Sufficient data storage available on a computer, USB or external drive for the download.
+- Sufficient data storage is available on a computer, USB, or external drive for the download.

-- A blank USB flash drive with at least 8 GB of space or blank DVD (and DVD burner) if you want to create media.
-We recommend using a blank USB or blank DVD, because any content on it will be deleted.
+- A blank USB flash drive with at least 8 GB of space or a blank double-density DVD (and DVD burner) if you want to create media.
+We recommend using a blank USB or blank DVD because any content on it will be deleted.

 - When burning a DVD from an ISO file, if you are told the disc image file is too large you will need to use Dual Layer (DL) DVD Media…”